MerginMaps/docs/src/setup/install-input/index.md

 With <MobileAppName />, you can view your data and location on the map, capture points, lines, areas, photos and much more!

+## Mergin Maps Input on Windows
+If you want to use <MobileAppName /> on Windows, you need to download the <NoSpellcheck id=".exe" /> installer from <GitHubRepo id="MerginMaps/input/releases/latest" desc="MerginMaps/Input" /> repository and install it on your computer.

 ## Input's tour projects
 Once you have installed and opened <MobileAppName /> you will see two tour projects that will guide you through the basics.